prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/dynamic-log-levels.md

 Rails.logger = $prefab.log
 ```

 Finally we can start adjusting log levels.
+For convenience, we'll set these in our local defaults ([learn more](/docs/explanations/defaults)) but you can set and tweak these on-the-fly in the Prefab web app.

 ```yaml
 #.prefab.default.config.yaml